GustavoASC/google-drive-vscode/README.md

 **This extension is still being developed, so please notice that some features are not fully usable**.

 Manage Google Drive files and folders directly from VSCode.
-This extensions uses 'drive.file' scope and then can only access files and folders created on Google Drive through this extension.
+This extension uses 'drive.file' scope and then can only access files and folders created on Google Drive through this extension.

 ## Features
 For now you can do the following operations on Google Drive: